 Checking your trademark isn’t already taken

 It’s inevitable that new business owners will be concerned about someone pinching their idea – but the possibility that might unknowingly be the copycat is far more pressing.
-Before rushing into anything, check the name you’ve come up with isn’t already trademarked by using the Intellectual Property Office (IPO)’s trademark search.
+Before registering a trademark, use the Intellectual Property Office (IPO)’s trademark search tool to ensure your company name or trading name is available.

 Don’t be fooled into assuming that any trademark infringement would’ve have been flagged when your registered your company.
 Companies House and the IPO are different departments, and (annoyingly) their databases aren’t linked.